dmranck/ticketutil/README.md

 ### Installation

-ticketutil is compatible with both Python 2 and Python 3.
+ticketutil is compatible with Python 2.7, 3.3, 3.4, 3.5, and 3.6.
+Note: For Python 2.6 and lower, an additional package, importlib, may need to be installed.

 A short list of packages defined in the requirements.txt file need to be installed.
 To install the required packages, simply type: